KaiyanM/MolPad/paper/paper.md

 # Summary

-The R-shiny package MolPad provides a visualization dashboard for understanding the dynamics of longitudinal molecular co-expression in microbiome multi-omics.
+The R-shiny package MolPad provides an interactive dashboard for understanding the dynamics of longitudinal molecular co-expression in microbiome multi-omics.
 The main idea for addressing the issue is to first use a network to overview major patterns among their predictive relationships and then zoom into specific clusters of interest.
 It is designed with a focus-plu-context analysis strategy and automatically generates links to online curated annotations.
-The dashboard consists of a cluster-level network, a bar plot of taxonomic composition, a line plot of data modalities, and a table for each pathway, as illustrated in Figure 1.
-Besides, we have the processing functions with the pipeline for generating the dashboard wrapped up in the package, so it is also beginner-friendly for students with less R programming experience.
-We will illustrate these methods with examples of two case studies:  a longitudinal, multi-platform meta-genomics analysis for cheese communities, and discovering the omics change over time in soil samples collected from the fungus-growing ants' garden.
+The dashboard consists of a cluster-level network, a bar plot of taxonomic composition, a line plot of data modalities, and a table for each pathway, as illustrated in Fig \ref{fig:dashboard}.
+Plus, the package includes functions that handle the data processing for creating the dashboard.
+This makes it beginner-friendly for students with less R programming experience.
+We illustrate these methods with a case study on a longitudinal, multi-platform meta-genomics analysis for cheese communities.

 # Statement of need